 Our Mission

-Through our partnership with Feeding America, a nonprofit network of 200 food banks and the nation’s largest domestic hunger-relief organization, we lend support to hunger-fighting organizations in 18 Northern California counties.
+As a member of Feeding America, a nonprofit network of 200+ food banks and the nation’s largest domestic hunger-relief organization, we serve as a West Coast Disaster Hub and lend ongoing support to hunger-fighting organizations in 16 Northern California counties.

 Where do we get the food?